Majority of Fresno Unified parents want their kids back in class

 But as long as there's not a sudden surge or second wave of COVID-19, most Fresno Unified parents and guardians want their kids back in class.

-Fresno Unified Superintendent Bob Nelson says about 75% of parents and guardians who turned in surveys said returning to a normal school schedule is best for their student and family.
+Fresno Unified Superintendent Bob Nelson said about 75% of parents and guardians who turned in surveys said returning to a normal school schedule is best for their student and family.

-"We do not want to put our kids at risk for COVID-19 but schools feed kids, they provide mental health services, they provide access to primary health for kids," says Nelson.
+"We do not want to put our kids at risk for COVID-19 but schools feed kids, they provide mental health services, they provide access to primary health for kids," said Nelson.

 One-fourth of parents surveyed feel it's best for their children to continue distance learning.
 The district is planning to accommodate them as part of the E Learn Academy.